 Early Childhood Programs

-The purpose of Early Childhood programming is to provide educational services to preschool aged children who have an identified disability.
-The program is designed to meet each child’s needs, interests, and level of development.
-Through individualized instruction, Yorkville CUSD 115 provides intensive interventions for children who are experiencing difficulty in achieving age-appropriate developmental levels.
+Our program is designed to meet each child’s needs, interests, and level of development.
+Through individualized instruction and play-based learning, our Early Childhood program builds social-emotional skills, encourages language development, and provides interventions for children who are experiencing difficulty in achieving age-appropriate developmental milestones.

-- To foster development of age-appropriate skills in the areas of language arts, math, science, motor, social/emotional, and behavior as aligned with the Early Learning Standards of Illinois
+- To foster development of age-appropriate skills in the areas of language arts, math, science, motor, social/emotional, and behavior as aligned with the Illinois Early Learning and Development Standards

 - To provide developmentally appropriate activities within a research-based early childhood curriculum using specialized instructional strategies